Before starting your Northern Territory adventure, there are a few driving tips and rules you should know that will keep you and your passengers safe.

 Driving long distances can cause fatigue.
 Plan for rest breaks.

 This map shows locations of rest areas, towns and communities on the Northern Territory’s national routes and major highways.
-It does not include all communities.
+It doesn’t include all communities.

 Rest areas are located on main roads and are designated for drivers to pull over and rest when tired.